At a Glance

 Miele has both plumbed and non-plumbed models for ease of use or ease of installation.

-They are great units to consider especially if you are a beginner to steam cooking because the MasterChef guided cooking controls are intuitive and simple to use.
+It's a great unit to consider if you are a beginner to steam cooking because the MasterChef guided cooking controls are intuitive and straightforward.

 - Gourmet Mode (pre-programmed options)